tozd/go-errors/README.md

 - Migrating to using `errors.Errorf` (which supports `%w`) as it subsumes most of `github.com/pkg/errors`'s error constructors.
+- Using `errors.E` return type instead of plain `error`.
+This makes Go type system help you to not return an error without a stack trace.
 - Using structured details with `errors.WithDetails`.
 - [Using base errors](#suggestion) instead of
   message-based error constructors, especially if you want callers of your functions to